Frequently Asked Questions

 What happens when I change channels?

-The current stream stops and the new channel's stream begins.
-There is a brief transition with a retro static effect between channels, which gives the app its cable TV feel while the next stream buffers.
+The current stream stops and the new channel begins.
+Between channels, retro TV static plays instead of a loading spinner, which gives the app its cable TV feel while the next stream loads.

 Pricing & Subscriptions